 This recipe deserves a shoutout to Megan Stevens of Eat Beautiful.
 She used to run a cute little ice cream cafe in Eugene, Oregon, called Vanilla Jill’s.
 They served some awesome treats made with unrefined, real-food ingredients.

 I was blessed to have this wholesome shop nearby to take my daughter to for her first ice cream parlor experience.
 Megan had a cane sugar-sweetened lemon kefir ice cream on the menu.
 It was my absolute favorite ice cream to get for the tangy and creamy lemon flavor.

 This recipe is inspired by the unique combination of cultured dairy and lemon, first introduced to me by Megan Stevens!

 I’ve taken fresh creamy raw milk and cultured it with my raw yogurt, then added raw, local honey and the zest and juice of one fresh lemon.
 The result is a three-ingredient ice cream worthy of the very best company!

 I use the freezable attachment for my KitchenAid Stand Mixer.
 It has served me well.

 Don’t Have Time To Culture?

-In a larger bowl combine the chilled cultured dairy, honey, lemon zest and juice, and whisk well.
+- In a larger bowl combine the chilled cultured dairy, honey, and lemon zest and juice and whisk well.
 Taste this mixture and adjust the honey as needed.
-I like mine right in the middle at about 3/4c.
+I like mine right in the middle at about 3/4 cups.